 Education and Background: Chris was awarded his law degree from the University of Pittsburgh and his Bachelor of Arts degree from George Washington University.

-Prior to entering law school, he served as a legislative assistant to two mid-western members in the U.S. House of Representatives in Washington, D.C.
+Prior to entering law school, he served as a legislative assistant to two mid-western Members of Congress in the U.S. House of Representatives in Washington, D.C.